Olivia Jordan: Politics

-After finishing her reign as Miss USA 2015, Jordan has been vocal about her political beliefs.
+After finishing her reign as Miss USA 2015, Jordan was vocal about her political beliefs.
 During the 2016 United States presidential election, Jordan was an outspoken critic of Republican candidate Donald Trump, and supported Democratic candidate Hillary Clinton.
 Following the 2019 passage of the Human Life Protection Act in Alabama and the Georgia heartbeat bill, Jordan publicly stated that she was molested as a child and raped as a teenager, and since "decisions were made for [her] body without [her] consent", she saw the passage of heartbeat bills as no different from her experience.